Working together like a perfectly oiled swing set (ahem) – London Play’s staff team is small but versatile.

 About Hal Davidson

-Hal first got involved with London Play while still a student, through our Play Street project, as an apprentice ‘Play Starter’.
+Hal first got involved with London Play while still a student, as an apprentice ‘Play Starter’.
 In doing so he discovered a new passion and went on to work at White City Adventure Playground.
 He is now a charity consultant and is always on the lookout for new ways of getting play funded.

 - More running